 First Baptist Church of Forrest City began in 1852, when citizens organized what was known then as Mount Vernon Baptist Church.
 Members met in a small building near the present site of Mount Vernon Cemetery in northern Forrest City.
-Though no written records exist, it is generally believed that Mark W. Izard served as the first pastor.
-It should be noted that Mr. Izard also served in the Arkansas State Senate and House of Representatives, was a United States Marshall, and served as Territorial Governor for Nebraska.
+Though no written records exist, many think that Mark W. Izard served as the first pastor.
+It is documented that Mr. Izard also served in the Arkansas State Senate and House of Representatives, was a United States Marshall, and served as Territorial Governor for Nebraska.
 In 1860, the Mt.
 Vernon area was in decline, and eleven members of the church transferred their memberships to a Baptist Church at the site of the Evans School.
 Elder B. F. Thomas became the pastor and served for almost ten years.
 In 1869, the Evans Church divided into two groups.
 One group became Forrest Chapel Church; the other became Forrest City First Baptist Church.
 Members of First Baptist built a frame church at the corner of South and Izard Streets (one record indicates the corner of South and Forrest Streets), and a dedication service was held on the first Sunday in March of 1871.

 Other early pastors of the church were: J. K. Murphy (1870), W. M. Lee (1871), A. M. Russell (1873), Joseph Shackelford (1876), J. B. Cheirs (1879), G. A. Grammer (1880), W. H. Osborne (1887), J. J. Taylor (1888), G. A. Grammer (2nd term 1889), and J. H. Cason (1891).
 It was during Elder Cason’s term, in July of 1891, church members began discussing plans for a new church.
-Records indicate that $4000 was raised in two weeks, and in 1892, a new brick church was built at the corner of Washington and Hill Streets.
-The Educational Building shown was added in 1937.
+Records show that $4000 raised in two weeks, and in 1892, a new brick church built at the corner of Washington and Hill Streets.
+The Educational Building added in 1937.
 This building became the regional headquarters for Arkansas Power & Light in the 1950s.
-A Nursery Building was added around 1945.
+A Nursery Building got added around 1945.